QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 }
 ```

-... and yeah we are literally calling list methods so
+... and yeah we are calling list methods so
-almost nothing to write in a lot of methods !
+almost nothing to write in a lot of methods!